sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 The IT product team(s) working on the project gets involved at Stage 4, after 14 stakeholders went through the end-user's request, where they will need to interact with a [dozen other separate IT teams](onenote:http://dialogue/grp/PR6893344/OneNote/AppDevSA/02-Development%20%28In%20Progress%29/Outcomes%20Map.one#Feature%20to%20Release%20BPM&section-id=%7B5E16E60C-310B-49EF-8451-88E0CE4DA968%7D&page-id=%7B8208D63D-CE7D-49EB-BF48-033A38FA5825%7D&end) for each features requested.
 Throughout this process, the IT product team(s) will also need to give periodic status updates on progress towards the pre-committed scope, schedule, and cost.

 Each control points between the end-users and the IT product teams working on the feature(s) expands the gap between them.
-Although the IT product team **may** be able to speak to an end-user at Stage 4, those control points create a perspective that course correction resulting from end-user interactions are discouraged.
+Although the IT product team _may_ be able to speak to an end-user at Stage 4, those control points create a perspective that course correction resulting from end-user interactions is discouraged.
 This is because any change to scope, schedule, or cost requires going through a [change control process](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/ChangeControl-Guide-PMIS-E.pdf) to justify course correction which adds more work.
 The end result will be that it may be easier for IT product teams to stick with pre-scoped requirements than it is in interacting with end-users directly as a means to seek understanding and empathy.

-The \#1 Government of Canada's Digital Standard is **Design with users**, but the current framework inhibits IT teams to interact more closely with the user.
+The \#1 [Government of Canada's Digital Standard](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) is **Design with users**, but the current framework inhibits IT teams to interact more closely with the user.
-In addition, as we've stated above, the IT project should be a **hypothesis**, one that MUST be validated with real users, not through proxies which [requirement \#4.2.1.5 of the upcoming Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) essentially requires deputy heads to do.
+In addition, as we've stated above, the IT project should be a **hypothesis**, one that MUST be validated with real users which [requirement \#4.2.1.5 of the upcoming Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) essentially requires deputy heads to do; not through proxies.

 By adding the layers between the end user that initiated the investment proposal and the IT team(s) expected to work on it, we have essentially diluted the empathy towards her.